 Singleton’s work has appeared in the Atlantic Monthly, Harper’s, Georgia Review, Southern Review, Agni, One Story, Zoetrope, Playboy, Epoch, Carolina Quarterly, Mid-American Review, and elsewhere.
 His work has been anthologized in ten issues of New Stories from the South—the Year’s Best, The Pushcart Prize anthology, among others.
-He’s received the Corrington Award for Literary Excellence from Centenary College, the Hillsdale Award in Fiction from the Fellowship of Southern Writers, and a Guggenheim fellowship.
+He was a longstanding teacher of fiction writing and editing at the South Carolina governor’s School For The Arts and Humanities in Greenville, SC.

 Singleton appeared in an interview with Story in September 2020.
 He shares his writing preferences, inspirations, and the common themes he incorporates into his work such as small southern town settings.
 He shared, “My professors would say, You know, George, you’re from a tiny cotton-mill town, and you’re trying to write about these other places… It took me a while to figure it out.
 I started reading Flannery O’Connor and I noticed that she was writing about places even smaller than where I’m from.
 That’s how you do it.
 And if you do it right, it works anywhere.
 If you just keep in your mind that the protagonist wants something and the antagonist is standing in their way, it doesn’t matter where the heck you are.
 You can be in the North Pole, and write a story about wanting some whale blubber but having so-and-so standing in the way.
 You can write a story about wanting Samantha to love you, but Frank is in love with her and she loves Frank more.
 Just keep that in mind.”
 The full interview can be read here.